 lower deductibles lead to better coverage

 Now let's say you revised your deductible before that tree branch fell, this time electing for a $100 deductible.
-Doing so bumped your 6-month car insurance premium up $42.
-And now you can file a claim, pay just $100, and have your insurance company handle the rest of the bill.
+Doing so bumped your monthly car insurance premium up, as well as your 6-month total.
+But now you can file a claim, pay just $100, and have your insurance company handle the rest of the bill.

 It's your choice.
 If you do need to file a claim, you'll be over the moon if you lowered your deductible and paid slightly higher monthly insurance rates.